Liebe Monika, Esteemed Mrs Salma Mershak, Dear Rasha,

 I am conveying to you the regards of Ambassador Andreas Kindl who is with us in his thoughts but cannot be here in person.

 Many of us knew Lokman personally, and even those who did not, were aware of his fascinating work.
 To many people assembled here he was a good friend, and for many others he was an inspiration.
-With all his creativity and steadfastness Lokman Slim was actively committed to the cause of realising the best traits of Lebanese society – open-mindedness, pluralism and a free space for public debate.
-He was motivated by a strong yearning to overcome the divides – religious, ethnic and political divides - and to see democracy and respect for human rights fulfilled in his country.
+With all his creativity and steadfastness Lokman Slim was actively committed to the cause of realizing the best traits of Lebanese society – open-mindedness, pluralism and a free space for public debate.
+He was motivated by a strong yearning to overcome the divides – religious, ethnic and political divides – and to see democracy and respect for human rights fulfilled in his country.